meilisearch/documentation/learn/getting_started/algolia_migration.md

 }
 ```

 To export this data from Algolia and simultaneously flatten it, we will use the same `browseObjects` method as described above.
-However, before concatenation, we will modify the object to flatten `address` into `address.country`.
+However, before concatenation, we will modify the object to flatten `address` into `address.country`:

 ```jsx
 let records = [];